 Cats can have a weird relationship with water.
 Some cats don’t even drink enough to keep themselves hydrated.
 But what happens when cats drink too much water?

-Cats can be private about their day-to-day habits – grooming, using the litter box, drinking – so if you’re noticing your cat is spending more time at the water bowl (or faucet, or your water glass), it’s likely a significant change.
+Cats can be private about their day-to-day habits, like grooming, using the litter box, and drinking.
+So if you’re noticing your cat is spending more time at the water bowl — or faucet, or even your water glass — then it’s likely a significant change.

 One day of extra thirst might not be much to worry about.
 However, if your cat drinks extra water for more than a day, you should take notice.

 So what’s going on when your cat is drinking too much water?
 Why are they so much thirstier than usual?
 What should you do about it?
 Here are a few words of advice.

 Why your cat is drinking more water

 Typically, the increase in water consumption is accompanied by weight loss and more urine output, so if you notice any or all of these, your cat should be seen by a veterinarian for an exam, blood work, and urinalysis.

 Early detection is best.
 Kidney failure is more successfully managed in the early stages.
 Untreated diabetic cats can develop a potentially fatal complication called diabetic ketoacidosis.

 One day of drinking extra water doesn’t necessarily mean anything is wrong, but multiple thirsty days is a good reason to see your veterinarian.